Apple Music: 2016

+2017

 In January 2017, The Wall Street Journal reported that Apple was exploring original video content, including its own television series and movies.
 A few days later, Apple Music executive Jimmy Iovine confirmed the reports about the move towards video, and in February, he announced that Apple Music would launch its first two television-style series in 2017, with the aim to turn Apple Music into a "cultural platform".

-In March, The Information reported that Apple had recently hired several people to help evolve its video platform, including YouTube product manager Shiva Rajaraman.
-In April, it was announced that Apple Music would be the exclusive home to Sean Combs's documentary "Can't Stop, Won't Stop: A Bad Boy Story", which premiered June 25.
+In March 2017, The Information reported that Apple had recently hired several people to help evolve its video platform, including YouTube product manager Shiva Rajaraman.

+In April 2017, it was announced that Apple Music would be the exclusive home to Sean Combs's documentary "Can't Stop, Won't Stop: A Bad Boy Story", which premiered June 25.
 On the same day, Bloomberg Businessweek reported that artist Will.i.am would make a reality show for Apple Music, in an effort to turn the service into a "one-stop shop for pop culture".
 The reality show was later revealed to be called Planet of the Apps, and will focus on the "app economy".
 The series has cast 100 developers, and premiered on June 6, 2017.

 In June 2017, Apple hired two television executives from Sony, Jamie Erlicht and Zack Van Amburg.
 The two have jointly held the title of "President" at Sony, and have helped develop shows including Breaking Bad and Shark Tank.
 The hiring was noted by the media as another significant effort by Apple to expand into original video productions.

 In early December 2017, Apple hired Michelle Lee, a programming veteran, as a creative executive of Apple's original video team, and a few days later, also hired Philip Matthys and Jennifer Wang Grazier from Hulu and Legendary Entertainment, respectively.

-On October 19, 2020, Apple launched Apple Music TV via Apple Music and the Apple TV app in the United States.
-Apple Music TV is a free, continuous 24/7 livestream focused on music videos, akin to the early days of MTV.
-Apple Music TV plans on having premieres of new music videos occur every Friday at 12PM ET, as well as occasional artist and themed takeovers, airings of Apple Music original documentaries and films, live events and shows, and chart countdowns.
-The service launched with a countdown of the 100 most streamed songs in the US of all time on Apple Music.
-On May 17, 2022, Apple Music announced Apple Music Live, a new concert series that kicks off with Harry Styles live from New York on May 20.